rotki/rotki/README.md

 ## Features at a glance

-:balance_scale: Shows overview of your balances across multiple platforms, blockchain, exchanges and protocols.
+:balance_scale: Shows an overview of your balances across multiple platforms, blockchain, exchanges, and protocols.

 :chart_with_upwards_trend: Graphs analyzing your historical activity and showing insights into your portfolio.